Mounted infantry: 19th century

 The French Foreign Legion used mule-mounted companies from the 1880s.
 Each mule was shared by two legionnaires, who took turns in riding it.
-This arrangement allowed faster and more prolonged marches that could cover 60 mi in one day.
+These companies could usually cover 25–30 miles (40–50 km) a day, and in emergencies 44–50 miles (70–80 km) a day for several days.

-In the Western Theater of the American Civil War, several infantry regiments were converted to mounted infantry and armed with repeating rifles.
+In the Western Theatre of the American Civil War, several infantry regiments were converted to mounted infantry and armed with repeating rifles.
 The Lightning Brigade at the Battle of Chickamauga was an example of these Union mounted infantry units.

-In the British Army, infantry units in some parts of the British Empire had a mounted platoon for scouting and skirmishing.
-In addition, many locally raised units such as the Ceylon Mounted Rifles, Cape Mounted Rifles, Natal Carbineers, and Marshall's Horse fought as mounted infantry.
+In the British Army, infantry units in some parts of the British Empire had mounted platoons for scouting and skirmishing.
+Colonial mounted infantry units included the Cape Mounted Rifles, Natal Carbineers, British South Africa Police and Victorian Mounted Rifles.